Croatia in the UEFA Nations League

 The UEFA Nations League is a biennial international football competition contested by the senior men's national teams of the member associations of UEFA, the sport's European governing body.
 The Croatia national team contests this tournament in League A, with other major footballing nations.
-The team entered the Nations League's inaugural 2018–19 edition in League A, along with England and Spain, in January 2018.
+The team entered the Nations League's inaugural 2018–19 edition in League A. The nation's best result was contesting the 2023 UEFA Nations League Finals against Spain, securing second-place and their first tournament medal.
+Croatia made it to the quarter-finals of the 2024–25 UEFA Nations League, their second-best result.